janvisharma/project_1340/README.md

 ```
 4: Sort employee records.
 ```
-A list of attributes is shown to let the user choose some based on a decreasing order of sorting importance. `employeesArray` is sorted based on that order.
+A list of attributes is shown to let the user choose some attributes based on a decreasing order of sorting importance. `employeesArray` is sorted based on that order.

 #### Modify record of an employee
 ```
 5: Modify record of an employee.
 ```
 A list of employees is shown *(the same function in __feature #3__ is used here)*.
 An index of the employee that the user wants to modify is asked.
-Then, a list of all employee attributes is displayed; subsequently, the user is asked to select 1 attribute, and enter a new value for that attribute.
-The user is then asked to confirm the changes, or make further changes to that employee.
-Afterwards, the user is asked whether to modify other employee records; if yes, the above process is repeated, otherwise, the program flows back to the navigation menu.
+Then, a list of all employee attributes (except for `Employee Status`) is displayed; subsequently, the user is asked to select 1 attribute, and enter a new value for that attribute.
+The user is then asked to confirm the changes.

 #### Fire an employee
 ```